zachbryant/tsconfig-paths-autogen/README.md

     └── ...
 ```

-we would see the resulting json:
+we would see something like:

 ```json
 "paths": {